DataDog/hiring-engineers/answers.md

 I’m very interested in IoT and have developed a few Raspberry Pi based autonomous home projects such as smart garage door (Demo: https://youtu.be/OaJwVSyagKI) and home security camera.
 I’m aiming to build a smart home by myself and truly enjoying these projects as it could bring an easier life to my family and improve my technical skills.

-During developing these projects, I found a few pain points and I think Datadog could help me to resolve it.
+During developing these projects, I found a few pain points and I think Datadog could help me to resolve/improve it.

 1. Analizy issues